onshape-public/app-bom/README.md

 ####**Deploying to Heroku**
 Make sure you have Node.js and the Heroku Toolbelt installed.
-You will also need heroku account [signup for free] (https://www.heroku.com/)
+You will also need a Heroku account ([signup for free](https://www.heroku.com/)).

 Execute the following commands to create a duplicate of a repository; you need to perform both a bare-clone and a mirror-push to an newly-created bare repo (please note that you may want to use SSH instead of HTTPS, depending on your Github settings):